 Submission of Abstracts:Abstracts for the EuPRA 2019 can be submitted by email.
 Please , fill it in and send it to the email .
-Deadline for submitting the abstract is May 15th 2019.
-Accepted papers will be notified by June 30th 2019.
+Deadline for submitting the abstract is July 22nd 2019.

 Registration will be open from July 2019 on.
-Participation fee is 80 euros for early birdand 100 euros for regular registration.
+Participation fee is 80 euros for early bird (by 30 September 2019) and 100 euros for regular registration.
 Registration dates, procedures and account details regarding EuPRA 2019 Conference will be announced on the EuPRA webpage in July 2019 as well as individually by email to participants whose abstracts have been accepted.